dividuum/html-vault/README.md

 password is known.
 You might then place this file on a hidden url for later access.

+If `secret.txt` happens to start with a `<` character, HTML content is assumed and the decoded content is directly shown without HTML-escaping anything.
+This can be used to encrypt self-contained HTML apps with everything inlined.

-This works by using browser based crypto.
-A derived password is generated using 20 million rounds of PBKDF2.
-The secret file content is AES-CBC encrypted using this derived password.
+Decoding uses browser based crypto.
+A derived password is generated using 5 million rounds of PBKDF2.
+The secret file content is AES-GCM encrypted using this derived password.

 # What it can and can't do